 \section{Prime Paths Characterization}

-A classical algorithm for prime paths generation was proposed in \cite{ammann2008}.
-It starts with all paths of length 0 (i.e., nodes), and extends them, keeping the simple path property, until they form a simple cycle or a non-extendable simple path.
-Next, it removes paths that are subpaths of other paths.
-The remaining part is the set of all prime paths.
-Apart from the fact that this algorithm is not very effective, the user must wait till the end to receive the whole set of prime paths.

-This section establishes theoretical properties of prime paths for directed graphs, used in the following section to design a more efficient algorithm that enumerates all prime paths for a given graph.
+This section establishes theoretical properties of prime paths in directed graphs, which are used in the following section to design a more efficient algorithm that enumerates all prime paths in a given graph.
 We start with preliminary facts that are folklore. \begin{proposition} In a directed graph $G = (V, E)$, every $v \in V$ belongs to exactly one SCC of $G$. \end{proposition}

 \begin{proposition} Let $G = (V, E)$ be a directed graph.
 There exists a unique partition $SC_1, \ldots, SC_m$ of $V$ where $SC_i$ induces an SCC in $G$ for every $1 \leq i \leq m$. \end{proposition}